meltwater/tau/README.md

 ### Bootstrapping a New Project

-1. Create an empty (non-initialized) repository on GitHub.

-2. Clone the master branch of this repository with
+1. Clone the master branch of this repository with

    ```
    $ git clone --single-branch git@github.com:meltwater/makenew-node-lib.git <new-node-lib>